servactory/featury/README.md

 feature.disable # => true
 ```

-If one of the feature flags is turned off, for example,
+If a feature flag is deactivated, possibly via automation processes,
-through your automation, then the main feature class will
+the primary feature class subsequently responds with `false` when
-return `false` when asked "is it enabled?".
+queried about its enablement status.

-In the example above, this could be the payment system and its shutdown due to technical work.
+In the preceding example, there might be a scenario where the payment system is
+undergoing technical maintenance and therefore is temporarily shut down.
-In this case, all onboarding of new users will be suspended.
+Consequently, the onboarding process for new users will be halted until further notice.

 ## Contributing